-If necessary, after the Technical and Cost Proposal Analyses, SCDOT may hold confidential discussions with each responsive Proposer relating to aspects of their respective Proposal.
+If necessary, after the Technical and Cost Proposal analyses, SCDOT may hold confidential discussions with each responsive Proposer relating to aspects of their respective Proposal.
 Discussions are written or oral exchanges with the intent of allowing the Proposers to revise their proposals.
-However, after Discussions are concluded, SCDOT reserves the right to proceed with award without revisions to the proposals.